View, save, or delete email attachments in Mail on Mac

 Mail automatically downloads attachments you receive based on the download option you set in Account Information preferences in Mail.

-If you send or forward images or PDF documents you receive to other people, you can mark up the attachments with comments, drawings or a signature before you send them.
+If you send or forward images or PDF documents you receive to other people, you can add comments, drawings, or a signature to the attachments before you send them.
+See Mark up email attachments.